 Day 3: South shore adventure

-The tour takes in all the renowned sights of the south coast, including black sand beaches, basalt cliffs, ancient glaciers, and the wild Atlantic coastline.
+The tour takes in all the renowned sights of the South Coast.
+That includes black sand beaches, basalt cliffs, ancient glaciers, and the wild Atlantic coastline.

 Days 4–5: Exploring Reykjavík and departure

-Your final days of the itinerary give you two choices.
-You can opt to have a free day in Reykjavík, but if you’ve got a taste for adventure, go check out Iceland’s second-largest glacier.
+Wrap up your Iceland itinerary 5 days travel in two ways.
+You can opt to have a free day in Reykjavík.
+But if you’ve got a taste for adventure, go check out Iceland’s second-largest glacier.

 - To experience more guided excursions on your vacation, pick one of these small group tours of Iceland.

-There’s no better way to see the hidden gems of Iceland than with a privately guided tour.
+There’s no better way to see the top gems of Iceland than with a privately guided tour.
 Choose from multiple Iceland itineraries to suit your wish list.
-Your guide will be able to give you insight into the history, culture and nature of Iceland, while you tick off the sights you’re keen to see.
+Your guide will provide insight into Iceland's history, culture, and nature.
+And you?
+You get to tick off the sights you’re keen to see.

-This 5-day Iceland itinerary takes in some of the breathtaking nature that makes the country so famous.
-The tour includes the Snæfellsnes peninsula, Þingvellir National Park, Lake Laugarvatn, and the unmistakable Kirkjufell mountain.
+This Iceland itinerary 5 days trip takes in some of the breathtaking nature that makes the country so famous.
+The tour includes the Snæfellsnes Peninsula, Þingvellir National Park, Lake Laugarvatn, and the unmistakable Kirkjufell Mountain.
 You might even get the chance to see the Northern Lights!

 - Discover more private tours of Iceland to find your ideal match.